GuyWhoCode/wtrScouting/README.md

 # WTRScouting
-A Robotics application developed from November 2019 to April 2020.
+A Robotics application initially developed from November 2019 to April 2020.

 # Features
 * PC and Mobile Responsive design